Frequently Asked Questions

 Who does this event benefit?

 This event helps fund the Western Nebraska Community College Foundation.
-The Foundation supports students, programs, and facilities at Western Nebraska Community College (WNCC).
-To date, the Monument Marathon has raised more than $350,000 for scholarships and support of students.
+The Foundation supports students, programs, and facilities at Western Nebraska Community College.
+To date, the Monument Marathon has raised over HALF A MILLION dollars to support student success.
 Our purpose is to expand access and maintain affordability of education.
 WNCC is an important local resource that benefits not only our students, but our entire community by promoting workforce development, economic development, and quality of life.
 The generous support we receive to make the Monument Marathon a successful fundraiser would not be possible without our incredible sponsors, volunteers, and the runners themselves who support this important cause.
 In addition to the mission of the WNCC Foundation, the marathon helps encourage a healthy lifestyle, showcases the beauty of our Valley, and increases tourism to the area.